Identifiability and Inference for Generalized Latent Factor Models: Simulation Studies

 \section{Simulation Studies}

-In this section, we present simulation studies to demonstrate our theoretical findings.
-We focus on the logistic latent factor models, which represent both a challenging and commonly encountered setting in psychological and educational applications.
-Such models are also referred to as the item response theory models \citep{reckase2009}.
-We estimate the factors and loadings and conduct statistical inference based on the results established in Section~\ref{sec:mainres}.
+In this section, we present simulation studies to demonstrate our theoretical findings. {The simulations are conducted under linear, logistic, and Poisson latent factor models.
+We report the results for the logistic latent factor models below, and leave the remaining results to Section~\ref{sec_supp_simu} of the Supplementary Material.} We estimate the factors and loadings and conduct statistical inference based on the results established in Section~\ref{sec:mainres}.

-We start with introducing the simulation setups.
-We consider three types of loading matrix designs that satisfy IC$^{(2)}$, IC$^{(4)}$ and IC$^{(5)}$, respectively.
-The true parameters for these designs are denoted as $(\bLambda^{(2)}, \Fb^{(2)})$, $(\bLambda^{(4)}, \Fb^{(4)})$, and $(\bLambda^{(5)}, \Fb^{(5)})$.
-The corresponding loading structures are specified in equation \eqref{simulation-lambda}, where ``$*$'' indicates an entry that is generated randomly as follows.